vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 gone.
 Synchronization stays host side for now: call waitGPUFrame_ before reading a frame through an import, and finish foreign writes (cudaStreamSynchronize) before returning a frame containing them.

+Hand-off: a foreign API writes only into new frames.
+Exporting a plane nothing has written yet, of a frame only you hold — created and not yet returned, copied or otherwise shared — hands it to the foreign API to write: the queue family ownership transfer Vulkan requires of external memory whatever its sharing mode.
+The core takes it back when you return the frame from getFrame or pass it to cacheFrame, with any such frame held only in its properties (an *_Alpha* frame), ordered after the plane's producer pair at that moment: publish the foreign side's completion with setGPUPlaneProducer_ before that, or finish its work on the host.
+Until then the plane is the foreign API's alone, and declaring it in an exec context (gpuExecReadsFrame_, gpuExecWritesPlane_) is fatal.
+Keep no other reference to the frame and no copy of it when you return or cache it, or it goes out without being taken back.
+Input frames are handed over by taking them with getExportableFrameFilter_; exporting any other plane fails.

 .. _VSVulkanExportedSemaphore: